unicode-org/cldr/docs/ldml/tr35-keyboards.md

 Markers are not matched by `reorder` elements.
 However, if a character preceded by one or more markers is reordered due to a `reorder` element, those markers will be reordered with the characters, maintaining the same relative order.
 This is a similar process to the algorithm used to normalize strings processed by `transform` elements.

-Keyboard implementations must process reorders using the following algorithm.
+Keyboard implementations must process `reorder` elements using the following algorithm.

 Note that steps 1 and 3 are identical to the steps used for normalization using markers in the [Marker Algorithm Overview](#marker-algorithm-overview).